 Bus Mixer.
-This command is used to assign the automixer to one of the EF Bus automixer groups.
-Setting the Bus Mixer to the same number as the automixer on another Vortex device will allow the devices to be one large automixer.
+This command is used to assign one of the two internal automixers to one of the EF Bus automixer groups.
+For example, consider three Vortex devices each of which has 2 microphones assigned to Automixer 1 and 2 microphones assigned to Automixer 2.
+Now, if each of these devices sets their Automixer 1 to use Bus Mixer 5 for example, then the three automixers (one from each device) will work as a single automixer containing 6 (3×2) microphones.
 Setting Bus Mixer to 0 means that the automixer is not grouped on the EF Bus and the automixers operate independently.

 Chairman Mode.
-Enables or disables Chairman Mode for the automixer.
+Enables or disables Chairman Mode for the specified automixer.

 Chairman Mic.
-Sets the Chairman Microphone for the automixer.
+Sets the Chairman Microphone for the specified automixer.
 Last Mic On Mode.
-Sets "Last Mic On" mode for the automixer.
+Sets "Last Mic On" mode for the specified automixer.
 Last Mic Number.
 Sets the microphone number that will remain on when "Last Mic On" mode is set to manual.
 Setting this value to 0 will cause the automixer to leave the last open microphone on.
-The last microphone number is specified for the automixer, but is only used in manual "Last Mic On" mode.
+The last microphone number is specified for each automixer, but is only used in manual "Last Mic On" mode.
 Local Max NOM.
-Sets the maximum number of open microphones (NOM) limit for the automixer.
+Sets the maximum number of open microphones (NOM) limit for the specified automixer.
 This NOM limit is a "local" limit, meaning that this limit applies only to the specific Vortex device that it is set on.
 Global Max NOM.
 Sets the global maximum number of open microphones (NOM) limit for each linked automixer.
 The maximum value for this command is 64.
 This NOM limit is a "global" limit, meaning that this limit applies to all linked automixers with the same Bus ID.

 Off Attenuation.
-Sets the Off Attenuation (in dB) for the automixer.
+Sets the Off Attenuation (in dB) for the specified automixer.
 Setting this value to 18 would result in the microphone signals being attenuated by 18 dB when gated off.
-This value is set independently for the automixers.
+This value is set independently for each of the automixers.